Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Simulation results

 Fig. \ref{Power_vs_EE} presents the energy efficiency versus transmit power of the BS by applying different algorithms and multiple access schemes.
-In this figure, we assume that the perfect CSI can be obtained, $K = 4$ and $M = 10$.
-The minimum target data rate is set as $R_{min} = 0.1$ bps/Hz and the RF energy conversion coefficient is $\eta = 0.1$.
+In this figure, we assume that the perfect CSI can be obtained (i.e.,$\sigma_{\epsilon}$ = 0).
+The number of users and antennas are set to $K = 3$ and $M = 16$, respectively.
+The minimum target data rate is set as $R_{min} = 0.1$ bps/Hz.
 The randomness caused by the randomly generated positions and channels is averaged by performing Monte Carlo simulations.
-It is shown that regardless of what algorithm or multiple access is used, the energy efficiency of the WPT supported D2D pair increases with the increase of the BS's transmit power.
+It can be observed that the energy efficiency of the WPT supported D2D pair increases with the increase of the BS's transmit power for all algorithms.
 However, the performances that different schemes can provide are significantly different.
 In this simulation, we choose the step size of exhaustive search $\xi = 0.1$.
-It can be seen that the performance of the partial exhaustive search for $\tau$ is slightly worse than the proposed algorithm.
-On the other aspect, the comparison with the partial exhaustive search algorithm further verifies the accuracy of the proposed algorithm.
+It can be seen that the performance of the partial exhaustive search for $\tau$ is slightly worse than the proposed algorithm, which further verified the optimality of the proposed PFP algorithm.
 The gap between the partial exhaustive search and the proposed algorithm becomes larger when the transmit power increases.
-This figure also shows the comparison between the conventional convex optimizations and the DDPG based optimization.
-In DDPG based optimization, the fixed channel environment is used to train and the experience that has the maximum reward from all steps of all episodes is selected, instead of using the average reward (note that the energy efficiency is set as the reward).
-Even so, the result shows the proposed algorithm is better than the DDPG based algorithm, and the performance gap becomes larger with the increase of the BS's transmit power.
-However, DDPG demonstrates its superiority when CSI is imperfect, which is shown later in Fig. \ref{imperfect CSI}.
-Furthermore, Fig. \ref{Power_vs_EE} shows under the same algorithm optimisation and network framework, the energy efficiency of the D2D pair in NOMA system outperforms in OMA system significantly.
+This figure also shows the comparison between the proposed PFP and the DDPG-based optimization.
+It can be observed that, with perfect CSI, the proposed PFP algorithm outperforms the DDPG-based algorithm.
+Furthermore, Fig. \ref{Power_vs_EE} shows that under the same algorithm optimisation and network framework, the energy efficiency performance of the WPT-assisted D2D communication in the MISO-NOMA system outperforms in the MISO-OMA system significantly.
 This benefits from the characteristic of the NOMA system that allows all communication resources to be shared.